How to stay safe in North Macedonia while living and working there and what UK benefits you're entitled to.

 Taxation is a complex issue and we strongly recommend that you seek professional advice.

 The British Embassy cannot issue or renew a UK driving licence.
-For information about renewing a licence or applying for a new licence please visit the driving licence section of this website.
+For information about renewing a licence or applying for a new licence please visit the driving licence section.

 See how to get your UK driving licence replaced with a one of North Macedonia on the Ministry of Interior of North Macedonia website